zacstewart/comm-gtk/README.md

 ![Conversations](demo.gif)

-comm is a peer-to-peer instant messaging protocol designed to be resilient to censorship. comm-gtk is a GUI client built on the [comm][comm library].
+comm is a peer-to-peer instant messaging protocol designed to be resilient to censorship. comm-gtk is a GUI client built on the [comm library][comm].
 To try it out, start the app.
 In the configuration window, enter a secret phrase, a bootstrap node (`IP:port` pair), and a local port to listen on (e.g. 6669).
 For a bootstrap node, try `165.227.114.200:6667` (or any other node's IP address if